klyvedev/klyve/faq.md

 **A:** Klyve's internal logic, file management, and database work completely offline.
 However, the core generative and development capabilities require an internet connection to reach your chosen LLM provider's API.

+**Q: Does my code leave my machine?**

+**A:** Your source code files remain on your local machine.
+Klyve sends only the necessary context (prompts and relevant file snippets) to the LLM provider you configure (e.g., OpenAI, Anthropic, or Google) via their secure APIs.
+There is no Klyve backend on the cloud or anywhere else that receives your IP.

+**Q: Who owns the generated code?**
+**A:** You do.
+You own 100% of the code Klyve generates.
+It produces standard, readable code.
+If you stop using Klyve tomorrow, your project is just a standard codebase that can be opened in your IDE.
+There is no vendor lock-in on the output.

 ---

 ## 2. Technical Control & Quality